fev4/with-faunadb-abac-auth/README.md

 ## Thanks

-Special thanks to Leo Regnier, Ewan Edwards and the rest of the amazing team behind FaunaDB for their incredible help.
+Special thanks to Leo Regnier, Ewan Edwards, the rest of the team behind FaunaDB and the amazing community in their Slack for their incredible help.